 Read on to get all the information you need about the minimum wage in Washington state in 2019.

-What is the Current Minimum Wage in Washington State?
+What was the 2019 Minimum Wage in Washington State?

 Starting in 2019, Washington’s minimum wage is $12.00, part of a higher minimum wage phase-in set in motion by Initiative 1433, which voters approved in fall 2016.
 As a result, the state has issued a number of guidance documents related to minimum wage rules and rates.
 The initiative impacted employee wages in four important ways: